gocnn/gocu/internal/cuda/README.md

 ## License

 The header files in this directory are governed by the NVIDIA CUDA Toolkit End User License Agreement (EULA).
-Please review the full license terms at [NVIDIA CUDA Toolkit License](https://developer.nvidia.com/cuda-toolkit) before using these files in your project.
+Please review the full license terms at [NVIDIA CUDA Toolkit License](https://developer.nvidia.com/cuda-toolkit) and [LICENSE](LICENSE) before using these files in your project.
 All files in this directory are copyrighted by NVIDIA Corporation and are subject to the terms outlined in the NVIDIA CUDA Toolkit license.